costineesti/about-me/content/notes/foundation models 3.md

 - $D=diag(1,0,1)$: any configuration with the 1st and 3rd coordinates zero is a minimizer — collapse onto a great circle.
 - $D=diag(0,0,1)$: full **rank collapse** — all tokens collapse to a ring in a single direction.

 > **Rank collapse** is when all tokens converge to the same (or a low-dimensional) representation, destroying the diversity of information.
 It's the Transformer analogue of [[genai11|Mode Collapse]] in [[genai2|GANs]].
-The eigenvalues of DD directly predict when and how this happens — zero eigenvalues in DD are the danger signal.
-If DD changes over time, we get Neural PDEs as a natural extension.
+The eigenvalues of $D$ directly predict when and how this happens — zero eigenvalues in $D$ are the danger signal.
+If $D$ changes over time, we get Neural PDEs as a natural extension.

 ==Final pipeline==